 Timeless paint colors are more versatile.
 They’re lower chroma (less colorful, less saturated) and have the flexibility to lean into many colors without being tied down to a single hue.
 Timeless paint colors are blended neutrals that have a good balance of both warmth and coolness that makes them the perfect backdrop to many, many styles and trends.

 Of course, nothing is absolutely trend-proof (sorry, my psychic abilities don’t extend quite that far).
 And there’s no such thing as a “no-fail” paint color that works in every home (that’s why you should always, always compare test swatches).
-But these five colors have a really good chance at coming out on top!
+But these five colors have a really good chance of coming out on top!

 Our Favorite Timeless Paint Colors